Do your bit to help preserve bird species by taking part in this invaluable annual survey

 At the end of the count the results will be analysed by the GWCT and all participants will receive a report of the findings.

-1. Download your count sheet at the newly launched BFBC website
+1. Download your count sheet at the BFBC website.

 3. Once you’ve completed your count, submit your results.